Quick Start

 Deployment options

-Direct APIs, self-hosted inference services, or Ascend-backed compute APIs all fit the same orchestration model.
+Direct APIs and self-hosted inference services fit the same orchestration model.

 Core Concepts